-- Identify those elements of each alternative means that could produce effects in sufficient detail to allow a comparison with the effects of the project; and, - The effects referred to above include both environmental effects and potential adverse impacts on potential or established Aboriginal and Treaty rights and related interests.
+- Identify those elements of each alternative means that could produce effects in sufficient detail to allow a comparison with the effects of the Project. - The effects referred to above include both environmental effects and potential adverse impacts on potential or established Aboriginal rights and related interests.